Savings News December 19, 2024 747

 Let's now engage this valuation in tandem with a projected investment scenario: if an investor purchases 20,000 shares of Y Company at the aforementioned 120 billion RMB valuation at a price-to-earnings ratio of 12, and holds it for a 10-year duration, what returns could they expect?
 Presuming the annual growth rate wavers from approximately 5% to nil over the decade, maintaining the P/E ratio at 12 while also reinvesting increasing dividends, a typical return calculation suggests the potential to grow an investment of 1.59 million RMB into a market value of 4.13 million RMB, illustrating a handsome rate of return of 159% over the period and an annualized return approximating 10%.

-Given the 2023 sales figures suggesting a total of around 16.61 million tons, we can segment around 60% into mid- to high-end liquor and the other 40% as low-tier liquor
+Given the 2023 sales figures suggesting a total of around 16.61 million tons, we can segment around 60% into mid- to high-end liquor and the other 40% as low-tier liquor.
+Elevating these projections yields potential sales revenue approximating 33 billion RMB; thus, equating the expected market value of existing liquor inventory surpassingly above its book value would yield an impressive overview of the company's future prospects.

 Post Comment